matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 This would simplify the API, but it's less efficient since the client would have to send two requests instead of one.

+### Use `DELETE` HTTP method for `cancel` action

+Instead of providing a `cancel` action for delayed events, the client could send a `DELETE` request to the same endpoint.

+This feels more elegant, but the doesn't feel like a good suggestion for how the other actions are mapped.

 ## Security considerations

 All new endpoints are authenticated.